Can Dogs Understand Humans? How Many Words Can a Dog Understand?

 YouTube player

-Tone of Voice, Body Language
+Tone of Voice and Body Language